Siggmond/taskflow-pro/README.md

 User	member@taskflow.pro	Member123!

 🔮 Possible Next Steps

-Real backend (JWT + database)
+Real backend integration (JWT + database)

 File attachments

 Notifications (in-app / email)

 📜 License
 MIT

----

-> If you like this project, feel free to explore the codebase, fork it, or adapt the architecture for your own work.
+If you like this project, feel free to explore the codebase, fork it, or adapt the architecture for your own work.